-dining - if a little staid and conservative - sit-down

-After two years of being stuck behind masks

-and our high walls, we're coming out for a wild

-and wonderful party like we've never had
+In previous years, we have had delectable dining - if a little staid and conservative - sit-down award ceremonies, but not this time around.
+After two years of being stuck behind masks and our high walls, we're coming out for a wild and wonderful party like we've never had before.

-Imagine the party of your dreams,

-but think bigger and better.
-That's what

-you can expect.
-Think outstanding DJs,

-tequila shooters, acrobats performing

-crazy but brilliant dancers, and much,

-on during the worst of the COVID-19

-party animal in each one of you.
+Imagine the party of your dreams, but think bigger and better.
+That's what you can expect.
+Think outstanding DJs, tequila shooters, acrobats performing while suspended from the ceiling, crazy but brilliant dancers, and much, much more.
+It will be all we missed out on during the worst of the COVID-19 pandemic.